Sponsored by a partner of The Jewelry Loupe

 The best Edwardian pieces are beautifully made and perfect for layering.
 In other words, it’s a style that wears beautifully today.

-That is the kind of Edwardian jewelry you’ll find at the London-based Carus Jewellery.
+That is the kind of Edwardian jewelry you’ll find at the Dublin-based Carus Jewellery.
 I pulled some of my favorites to give you a sense of their range.

-When John and Elaine Hoyne opened their London shop in 2012, they’d been dealing in antique jewelry for more than 25 years.
+When John and Elaine Hoyne opened their first shop in London in 2012, they’d been dealing in antique jewelry for more than 25 years.
 Their mission was to make quality antique jewelry more accessible, not only in-store but by making it easy for customers to order online, wherever they may be.

 Edwardian is just one of the eras Carus Jewellery specializes in.
 You can also find a wonderful selection of Georgian, Victorian, Art Nouveau, Art Deco, and mid-century Modern.

-When you’re in London, you can find Carus at 11 Welbeck Street, Marylebone.
+When you’re in Dublin, be sure to visit the new Carus store.
 In the meantime, click their logo below to peruse their current treasures: